timoclsn/homee-vaccination-notifier-bw/README.md

 Get a notification from your homee if there are covid vaccination appointments in BW.

+## 🚨 Some things discovered while using this project more and more:

-🚨 As https://www.impfterminservice.de/ get's updated – the elemnts on the website might also change and this script will not work anymore.
+* As https://www.impfterminservice.de/ get's updated – the elements on the website might also change and this script will not work anymore.
 But you can simply inspect for that changes and adapt the scripts.

-🚨 Some vaccination centers use different URLs – you may have to change the URL in the script.
+* Some vaccination centers use different URLs – you may have to change the URL in the script.
 Just check the URL for your vaccination center on https://www.impfterminservice.de/ and adapt it in the scripts.

 ## How to use it: